Dyna Tuning at Steves Auto Clinic

 This is how a Dyno works

 A chassis dyno is equiped with large rollers, usually sunk into a pit.
-The car is driven onto the dyno, so that the drive wheels rest on the rollers.
+The car is driven onto the dyno so that the drive wheels rest on the rollers.
 Dyna tuners all differ with their output figures but how it works is the same.

 The dyno tuner controls speed and other factors via a hand-held pendant that contains controls for load.
 The simplest test is a power pull.

 The ‘ramp speed’ (rate at which the dynamometer lets the engine speed increase) is set and the car is run at very low rpm in the selected gear.
 Any gear can be used, but second, third or fourth gears are usually selected.
-The higher the gear the lower the tractive effort trying to pull the car of the dyno.
-Very powerful cars therefore sometimes tested in the higher gears, although second gear is most commonly used.
-The tuner instructs the dyno as to the type of test being undertaken holds the low rpm in the selected gear and then gives the engine maximum throttle.
+The higher the gear, the lower the tractive effort trying to pull the car of the dyno.
+Very powerful cars are therefore sometimes tested in higher gears, although second gear is most commonly used.
+The tuner instructs the dyno as to the type of test being undertaken; holds the low rpm in the selected gear and then gives the engine maximum throttle.
 Flicking a switch allows the dyno to ramp up in speed.

 The comparison of Dynas and a bathroom scale is the best to illustrate this philosophy.

 If you follow a strict diet and you want to know if it is working or not, simply stand on a scale.
-By using your clothes to gauge the result you can easily be mislead.
+By using your clothes to gauge the result you can easily be misled.

 Many years of experience are definitely the best reference any Dyna Tuner or Dyna Teacher could have.
 Contact your local SAC Branch.